Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-conversation.md

 ```

 ## Open Conversation Screen:
-Launch the chat screen (where all the conversations are listed in descending order of time of communication) by using this method:
+Open the conversation screen (where all the conversations are listed in descending order of time of communication) by using the below method:

-> **Note**: Do not confuse this method with KmChatBuilder's `launchChat` method.
-The `launchChat` method performs a series of tasks internally before launching the conversation.
-It will first login the user, then create the conversation and then call `openParticularConversation` internally to launch the conversation.
-On the other hand `openConversation` will just launch the conversation list Activity and thus you need to perform all the other actions yourself.

 ```java
 Kommunicate.openConversation(context);
 ```

-If you need the callback for launchChat, then use the below method:
+If you need the callback when the screen is opened, then use the below method:
 ```java
 Kommunicate.openConversation(context, null, new KmCallback() {
                         @Override